top of page

 As AI grows in popularity, it's normal to worry about how it will affect what we do as editors.
 But here's the thing: a lot of these concerns are based on misunderstandings about what AI can and can't do and how AI fits into the editing process.
 In this article, we’ll tackle these misconceptions so you’ll have a better understanding of how AI tools work and see how they can combine with essential human skills to help us be even better editors.

 There are ways to use AI tools that provide data security.
 You need to know the specific settings for your tool of choice, however, because each is different.
 For instance, in ChatGPT, there is a setting you can switch on that stops the company from storing any text you put in their system long-term and using it to train new versions.
 Claude automatically does not use text to train new versions.
-Google, however, has humans reviewing text you put into its Gemini chatbot, and it uses that data to train new models.

 Whichever tool you use, it’s important to have your client’s or employer’s permission before you use AI with their text.
 Have a conversation with them to explain how you’ll use AI and the security measures you'll take to protect their work.
 It’s also wise to include a clause in your contract that makes it clear you’ll use this technology.

-Misconception 2: It Can’t Be Trusted
+Misconception 2: AI Can’t Be Trusted

 For many editors, getting the facts right is part of our jobs.
 It’s understandable we’d be worried about earlier AI models’ “hallucinations,” the term for when AI generates incorrect information.
 But there has been much improvement over the last several months that should alleviate this concern.